onflow/docs/docs/tools/flow-cli/install.md

 The Flow CLI can be installed on macOS, Windows (7 or greater) and most Linux systems.

+> Note: If you need to install the pre-release version of the Flow CLI supporting Cadence 1.0, please refer to the [Cadence 1.0 migration guide instructions](https://cadence-lang.org/docs/cadence-migration-guide#install-cadence-10-cli).

 ## macOS

 ### Homebrew